nextstrain/docs.nextstrain.org/src/learn/parts.rst

     }

-`nextstrain.org <https://nextstrain.org>`__ is a web application to host and present the core pathogen builds maintained by the Nextstrain team, as well as builds published to :doc:`Nextstrain Groups </guides/share/nextstrain-groups>` and :doc:`community pages </guides/share/community-builds>` which are maintained and :doc:`shared </guides/share/index>` by many other people.
+`nextstrain.org <https://nextstrain.org>`__ is a web application to host and present the core pathogen datasets maintained by the Nextstrain team, as well as datasets published to :doc:`Nextstrain Groups </guides/share/nextstrain-groups>` and :doc:`community pages </guides/share/community-builds>` which are maintained and :doc:`shared </guides/share/index>` by many other people.
 The website incorporates a customized version of Auspice for displaying each